Runpython-IntroProgramming/Final-Project/design.md

 ## Design Specification
 I will use runpython and the ggame library.
 This will utilize Python 3.

+The program starts by defining the screen dimensions and then a list of colors (black, white, turqoise, orange, purple, pale/peach-colored; light green, and brown.
+Then it defines two line styles.
+Then the program creates two empty list
 I have 6 icons which are displayed: a boy, bird, bunny, cat, tree, and flower.
 Each "icon" is a sprite.
 When the mouse is pressed down within 40 pixels of the center of that sprite, it will register that icon as being selected.The next place the user clicks on, a copy of the selected

 images: https://s-media-cache-ak0.pinimg.com/originals/d8/d9/59/d8d9596f8e39f135f86a01f61d381eec.jpg, https://s-media-cache-ak0.pinimg.com/originals/d8/d9/59/d8d9596f8e39f135f86a01f61d381eec.jpg.